Segal Centre for Performing Arts: The Segal Centre for Performing Arts

 In addition, the Segal Centre for Performing Arts houses the Dora Wasserman Yiddish Theatre, celebrating almost sixty years of dramatizing the Jewish experience.

 The current Artistic Director is Lisa Rubin, who took up the position in 2014.

 Mandate

-The Segal Centre for Performing Arts is a not-for-profit theatre company dedicated to nurturing, producing and presenting world-class English-language theatre, and to showcasing professional artists from Montreal and around the world.
+The Segal Centre for Performing Arts is a not-for-profit theatre company producing English-language theatre, and showcasing professional artists from Montreal and around the world.

-Founded in 1967, the Segal Centre has expanded to become a nationally recognized venue for the performing arts, a training ground for emerging artists and a one-of-a-kind destination for the best of jazz concerts, dance, cinema and Jewish arts and culture.
+Founded in 1967, the Segal Centre has expanded to become a venue for the performing arts, a training ground for emerging artists and a venue for jazz concerts, dance, cinema and Jewish arts and culture.